PyRope-E-Assessment/pyrope/docs/exercise_class.rst

 **Commentѕ**

-* There is no explicit convention for metadata names either, but if you stick to the naming in the table below, you facilitate easy filtering of exercise pools based on keywords or search patterns.
+* There is no explicit convention for metadata names either, but if you stick to the naming in the table above, you facilitate easy filtering of exercise pools based on keywords or search patterns.
 * Avoid metadata depending on context, such as a course name or the difficulty of the exercise.